telliott99/covid/examples.md

 	>

-I did not use the built-in Python module for parsing the command line arguments, but rolled my own, see ``uinit.py``
+Rather than use the built-in Python module for parsing the command line arguments (I find it too complicated), I rolled my own, see ``uinit.py``.

 The statistic is the slope of a linear regression, divided by the mean of the values.

 So, for example, if a 10-day series goes smoothly from 100 to 110, then the slope is about 10/10 = 1 and the statistic is a bit less than 0.01.
 If the series goes from 1000 to 1100, then the slope is about 100/10 = 10, but the statistic is still approximately 0.01.

-#### Approach
+#### General approach

 The idea is to use the main part of the script to assemble the correct keys in order.
-This list is passed to ``ucalc`` and then to ``ufmt`` along with the ``conf`` dictionary.
+This list is passed to ``ucalc`` and then to ``ulabels`` and finally to ``ufmt`` along with the ``conf`` dictionary.

-All the trimming, sorting and stats happens in ``ucalc``, and all the output formatting happens in ``ufmt``.
+All the trimming, sorting and stats happens in ``ucalc``, label assembly from keys in ``ulabel``, and the output formatting in ``ufmt``.

 The code about keys does not know which database we're using.
 I found that too complicated to maintain since I added the option of building a ``max`` database.

 So now the database is passed to ``ukeys`` functions as an argument.

+(At the moment we're back to one giant database that gets trimmed during the load.
+If you want the whole thing, pass ``--all``.

 #### Examples (as of 2020-07-09)